 Who offers term deposits for kids?

-Ask your bank if it’s possible to open a term deposit account for your child, and compare a range of suitable accounts before helping your child choose just one.
+Ask your bank if it’s possible to open a term deposit account for your child.
+If not, here are a few banks that do offer term deposits for people under 18.

 What are term deposits for kids?